moos/spinControl/README.md

 # spinControl

 spinControl is a stand-alone spin control optimized for touch-enabled Webkit-based browsers, such as on the iPad, iPhone, and iPod touch.
+Whereas in the [sliderControl](http://github.com/moos/sliderControl), the thumb widget is moved across a fixed set of values to select the desired input, in the spinControl the whole set is movable.
+This allows for larger set of data that can fit on the visible screen.

 [Demo](http://42at.com/lab/spinControl) (best viewed on desktop Safari/Chrome or iPhone/iPod Touch).